Scott van-der-Sluis

-Scott van-der-Sluis (born 9 January 2001) is a Welsh professional footballer, who plays as a goalkeeper for Bangor City 1876 F.C.
+Scott van-der-Sluis (born 9 January 2001) is a Welsh professional footballer, who plays as a goalkeeper.
 In 2023, he appeared as a contestant on the tenth series of Love Island and the fifth series of Love Island USA, as well as the spin-off Love Island Games.
+In 2026, he appeared on the third series of Love Island: All Stars, finishing in third place.

 Club career

 Early career

 Van-der-Sluis signed for Manchester United as an eight-year-old in 2009.
 A boyhood Liverpool fan, he moved to the Reds' academy in 2010 and spent five seasons with the club.

 After leaving Liverpool in 2015, Van-der-Sluis joined Swansea City and moved to South Wales for four years, leaving at the expiration of his contract in 2019.

 He also played in the English non-league system, for Northwich Victoria, Runcorn Linnets and Merthyr Town.

 Bangor City

 In 2021, Van-der-Sluis came back to his native North Wales and signed for Cymru Leagues club Bangor City, quickly establishing himself as club-captain.
 However, following a Football Association of Wales league suspension that stopped the club from playing matches, Van-der-Sluis left the club in early 2022.